 There are various aspects to the collegial relationship; it covers both the clinical and non-clinical aspects of a RMOs professional activities.
-The purpose of the relationship is to help the RMO maintain their competence by guiding and facilitating planning for continuing learning and reflective practice.
-The Districts acknowledge their role to ensure they facilitate RMOs having an appropriate collegial relationship that meet these objectives.
+The purpose of the relationship is help the RMO maintain their competence by guiding and facilitating planning for continuing learning and reflective practise.
+The DHBs acknowledge their role to ensure they facilitate RMOs having an appropriate collegial relationship that meet these objectives.